Testing gravity with cold atom interferometry: Results and prospects: Search for dark energy

 A possible scheme to search for dark energy in the form of a chameleon field using atom interferometry was proposed in \cite{Burrage2015} and the first experimental results were reported in \cite{Hamilton2015}.
 The basic idea is to place a small source mass inside the vacuum chamber where gravity is measured with the atom interferometer.
 Because of the screening, the scalar field is small at the chamber walls, rises to a maximum value inside the vacuum chamber and goes down near the source mass.
-Because of the gradient of the field, an atom is attracted towards the source mass with an acceleration that can be measured by atom interferometry.
+Due to the gradient of the field, an atom is attracted towards the source mass with an acceleration that can be measured by atom interferometry.
 In order to discriminate the relevant effect from other effects, the source mass is moved from one position on one side of the atoms to another position on the other side.
 The scheme resembles the one used for the measurement of the gravitational constant $G$ with atoms \cite{Rosi2014} but in that case the bigger source mass was outside the vacuum chamber so that, similarly to Faraday shielding, the chameleon field inside would not be affected significantly \cite{Burrage2015}.
 In \cite{Hamilton2015}, a Mach-Zehnder Raman interferometer in a vertical cavity with Cs atoms was used as the probe while the source mass was an aluminum sphere with a radius of 9.5~mm.
 The results of the experiment were analyzed in detail in \cite{Elder2016}.
 In \cite{Jaffe2017}, thanks to several experimental upgrades, a sensitivity was obtained high enough to observe the gravitational attraction of the atoms by the source mass that was a centimetre-sized, 0.19 kg tungsten cylinder.
 The results, analyzed in terms of chameleons and symmetrons, led to an improvement by over two orders of magnitude on the limits for the two models with respect to previous data.
 The results of this experiment were analyzed in terms of symmetrons in \cite{Chiow2020}.

 The results of an experiment conceptually similar to the ones in \cite{Hamilton2015,Jaffe2017} were reported in \cite{Sabulsky2019}.
 The main experimental differences were that Rb was used instead of Cs, no cavity was used for the interferometer light, the force was measured horizontally thus avoiding the large background due to gravity, and the source mass was a 19-mm-radius aluminum sphere.
 Results consistent with the ones in \cite{Jaffe2017} were obtained.